-(i) Each child as one case;
+(i) Each child as one case; and

-(ii) Each foster family home as one case; and
+(ii) Each foster family home as one case.

-(iii) Each foster group home as two cases.

-(b) This rule does not apply to a child-placing agency that provides only adoption services, including foster homes verified by a private adoption agency solely for the care of infants awaiting placement in an adoptive home pending the resolution of the child's eligibility for adoption and/or the readiness of an appropriate adoptive home.
+(b) This rule does not apply to a child-placing agency that provides only adoption services, including foster homes verified by a private adoption agency solely for the care of infants awaiting placement in an adoptive home pending the resolution of the child's eligibility for adoption, or the readiness of an appropriate adoptive home, or both.
 This exception does not apply to a foster home that is also the intended adoptive home.

 TITLE 26 HEALTH AND HUMAN SERVICES